Shasta/ShastaOS/README.md

 :boom: All the smart contracts located in this repository are highly experimental and are not battle-tested, so please do not use in Ethereum mainnet, and if you do, we are not responsible of irreversible loss of funds.

 Contributions are welcome!
-You can also open issues for reporting bugs, launch new ideas or for questions regarding ShastaOS. :purple_heart:
+You can also open issues for reporting bugs, launch new ideas or for questions regarding ShastaOS.

 # Install
 For installing ShastaOS locally, you need to clone the repository and run the following commands: